On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: The Value of Sparsity in Algorithm Design

 \subsection{Preliminaries}

-The overarching goal of our algorithm, which is presented formally in \S\ref{sec:algorithm:activeset}, is to find an optimal or near-optimal solution to \eqref{prob:ldr} without ever needing to solve a large-scale linear optimization problem that exceeds computer memory.
+The overarching goal of our algorithm, which is presented formally in \S\ref{sec:algorithm:activeset}, is to find an optimal or near-optimal solution to \eqref{prob:ldr} without ever needing to solve a large-scale linear optimization problem.
 To accomplish this goal, each iteration of our algorithm consists of solving a restricted version of \eqref{prob:ldr} in which sparsity is imposed onto the linear decision rules.\looseness=-1

 In greater detail, each iteration of our algorithm begins with a choice of an active set $\mathcal{A} \subseteq \{(t,s,j): t,s \in [T], j \in [n], s \le t \}$ corresponding to the parameters of the linear decision rules that will be allowed to take values other than zero.
-If the uncertainty sets in the robust optimization problem satisfy Assumption~\ref{ass:1} and the cost function in the robust optimization problem has the form~\eqref{line:cost}, then the optimization problem~\eqref{prob:ldr} with sparsity constraints from the active set $\mathcal{A}$ is given by\looseness=-1
+If the uncertainty sets satisfy Assumption~\ref{ass:1} and the cost function has the form~\eqref{line:cost}, then the optimization problem~\eqref{prob:ldr} with sparsity constraints from the active set $\mathcal{A}$ is given by\looseness=-1

 which can be rewritten equivalently as

 By solving the optimization problem~\eqref{prob:ldr_A} in each iteration of our algorithm, our algorithm obtains a linear decision rule in which at most $| \mathcal{A}|$ of the parameters of the linear decision rule are nonzero.
 We readily observe that the optimization problem~\eqref{prob:ldr_A} is a restricted version of the optimization problem~\eqref{prob:ldr}, in the sense that any linear decision rule that is feasible for \eqref{prob:ldr_A} is a feasible linear decision rule for \eqref{prob:ldr}.